26 Types of Bats Found In Texas! (ID GUIDE)

 western mastiff bat range map

 Look for these bats in deserts, canyons, scrublands, and urban areas.
-These bats will roost in high places such as crevices on cliffs, which allows them to drop and launch into flight.
+They are in high places, such as crevices on cliffs, which allows them to drop and launch into flight.

 Unfortunately, they’re known to leave urine stains on cliff faces.
 So, if you are in that area and see colors on the cliff, now you know what it is.

-Unlike other bats, Western Mastiff Bats don’t migrate nor go through any sort of hibernation.
+Unlike other bats, Western Mastiff Bats don’t migrate nor go through any period of hibernation.

 • Nyctinomops femorosaccus

 • Medium-sized bat with gray fur.
-Ears join at the middle of the forehead,
+The ears join at the middle of the forehead,

-• Tail is long and sticks way out.
-The wingspan is approximately 12 inches.
+• The tail is long and sticks way out.
+The wingspan is approximately 12 inches (30.5 cm).

-• Skinfold stretches from the inner side of their femur to the middle of the tibia, which produces a pocket.
+• Skinfold stretches from the inner side of the femur to the middle of the tibia, which produces a pocket.
 This feature is how the Pocket Free-tailed Bats got their name.

 The Pocketed Free-tailed Bat lives in the deserts of Texas.